-As is mostly the case in any area with a huge market potential, intellectual property can cause conflict, which can negatively impact the development of new technologies.
-For example, back in 2015, Bio-Rad sued 10X Genomics for patent infringement, and the jury determined it would have to pay €21M in damages.
-Furthermore, 10X Genomics could not sell their products to new customers, being therefore limited to servicing ‘historical clients’ with all past and future sales subject to a 15% royalty.
+As is usually the case in any area with huge market potential, intellectual property conflicts can negatively impact the development of new technologies.
+Back in 2015, Bio-Rad sued 10X Genomics for patent infringement, and the jury determined it would have to pay €21M in damages.
+Furthermore, 10X Genomics could not sell their products to new customers, being therefore limited to servicing ‘historical clients’, with all past and future sales subject to a 15% royalty.

 Several months later, the US company Becton Dickinson also sued 10X Genomics.
-After that, the company decided to build a new piece of equipment to reinforce its intellectual property position.
-In September, 10X Genomics countersued Becton Dickinson.
+After that, the company decided to build a brand new piece of equipment to reinforce its intellectual property position and countersued Becton Dickinson.